IMPACT 2026

 references, formatted as per ACM SIGPLAN proceedings format.

-Short paper submissions, even with only 2 pages, are welcome as well.
+Short paper submissions, even with only 2 pages, and presentation-only submissions are welcome as well.

 https://www.acm.org/publications/proceedings-template